aboikis - stock.adobe.com

 “We also want to build patient and citizen advocacy, because while we weren’t always able to include all stakeholders as we moved at pace during Covid, the patient voice will be critical as we develop our local integrated care system.”

 A CSU perspective

 It’s not just NHS trusts that have had to deal with the pandemic.
 Arden and Greater East Midlands (GEM) Commissioning Support Unit (CSU) supports clinical commissioning groups and local GPs with technology, among other things.

 Within the CSU, the pandemic meant staff had to work from home, and 95% of staff are still working from home, according to Nigel Cullumbine, IT executive director.

 Nigel Cullumbine, Arden and GEM CSU

 “Of all the terrible things that Covid is, what it did do is accelerate the digital journey,” he said.
 “It proved overnight globally how relatively easy it is to work from home.
 We put an awful lot of energy in the early weeks into remote access solutions, VPNs and also thousands of additional laptops were deployed to either CCG customers or, more importantly, to GPs for clinicians to work from home and do those remote clinics,” said Cullumbine.

 “Our user base is already very well provisioned going into a second wave or going into winter,” he added.

 During the pandemic, the CSU has also worked on a Windows 10 refresh, ensuring healthcare sites in the region could use the latest technology.
-The project has taken 12 months, but was completed during the pandemic, and also included upgrading existing devices and procuring new equipment.
+The project, which included upgrading existing devices and procuring new equipment, has taken 12 months but was completed during the pandemic.